sombriks/sombriks-hq/src/assets/posts/0018-on-docker.md

 The **:z** thing is to solve SELinux issues.

 The **-p 8080:8080** is pretty much the *-v*, first port is on host, second is on container.

 Volumes are nice if you want to share content with the container.
 Files from some project you're developing, for example.

-## Publishing your images.
+## Publishing your images

 Do the docker login so you can create, tag and commit your images to the public registry.